PonteIneptique/choco-mufin/README.md

 ## Commands

-The workflow is generally the following: you generate a conversion table (`choco-mufin generate table.csv your-files.xml`), then use this table to either control (`choco-mufin control table.csv your-files.xml`) or convert them (`choco-mufin convert table.csv your-files.xml`).
+The workflow is generally the following: you generate a conversion table (`chocomufin generate table.csv your-files.xml`), then use this table to either control (`chocomufin control table.csv your-files.xml`) or convert them (`chocomufin convert table.csv your-files.xml`).
 Conversion will automatically add a suffix which you can define with `--suffix`.

 ## Example table of conversion